scqubits/scqubits-doc/docs/source/install/gen-requirements.rst

 .. warning::

-   For Apple M1 machines with ARM64 architecture, scqubits is only compatible with SciPy < 1.7 and Python < 3.9, in addition to the requirements listed above.
+   For Apple M1 and M2 machines with ARM64 architecture, scqubits is only compatible with SciPy < 1.7.0, >=1.7.3,
+   in addition to the requirements listed above.
 Please make sure compatible versions of these libraries are installed.
-Alternatively, user can create conda environments with x86 architecture, where the additional requirements does not apply.
+   Alternatively, create a conda environment for x86 architecture, where additional constraints does not apply.